 The apostle Peter spoke of those that walk after (according) to the flesh, in the lust of uncleanness, and despise government (authority).
 Presumptuous are they, self-willed, they are not afraid to speak evil of dignities.
 And shall receive the reward (wages) of unrighteousness, as they that count it pleasure to riot in the daytime.
 Spots they are and blemishes, sporting themselves with their own deceivings while they feast with you (2 Peter 2:13).

 While they promise liberty, they themselves are the servants of corruption: for of whom a man is overcome, of the same is he brought in (into) bondage (2 Peter 2:19).
 A Bible commentary noted: Despite their profession of salvation they had become entangled in the world and overcome by it.
 There are many today who profess the name of Christ but their lifestyle does not line up with God's Word.

 Jesus said: Enter you at the strait gate (the door of opportunity): for wide is the gate, and broad is the way that leads to destruction, and many there be which go in there at: Because strait is the gate, and narrow is the way that leads to life, few there be that find it (Matthew 7:13-14).

-The door of opportunity oftentimes is open to fame and fortune but warning is given concerning one's embracing such in the wrong manner.
-An example is given: A rich young ruler asked the Lord: What good thing shall I do, that I may have eternal life?
+The door of opportunity oftentimes is open to fame and fortune but warning is given concerning one's embracing such.
+An example is given: A rich young ruler asked the Lord: What good thing shall I do, that I may have eternal life (Matthew 19:16)?